-Remember—some of the best refuges from troubling news are books.
+During this pandemic, many Carding folks have learned that one of the best refuges from troubling times are books.
 And according to research, some of the most comforting books in troubled times are ones you have loved in the past.

 Welcome to Carding, Vermont.